pyatb/pyatb/doc/quick_start.md

 python setup.py install --record log
 ```

-In the `setup.py` file you need to modify the **CXX** and **LAPACK_DIR** variables according to your environment. **CXX** is used to specify the C++ compiler (e.g. icpc, note that it is not the mpi version) and **LAPACK_DIR** is used to specify the intel MKL path.
+To customize the `setup.py` file, you must make changes to the **CXX** and **LAPACK_DIR** variables in line with your environment. **CXX** denotes the C++ compiler you intend to use, for instance, icpc (note that it should not be the mpi version).
+Furthermore, **LAPACK_DIR** is used to specify the Intel MKL path.

-After completing the installation the executable `pyatb` and the corresponding module `pyatb` (which can be called by `import pyatb`) will be added to the Python environment.
+After completing the installation process, you can access the `pyatb` executable and corresponding module, which can be imported using the `import pyatb` command.

-The corresponding uninstall operation is to delete the files generated during Python installation.
-A simple uninstall command is as follows:
+To uninstall the software, you simply delete the files generated during the Python installation process.
+A straightforward way to do this is to execute the following uninstallation command:

 ```shell
 cat log | xargs rm -rf
 ```

+**NOTE**: Be sure to delete all files related to pyatb.
+Otherwise it will cause unnecessary impact on the next installation.

 # 3. Run